Calculator

 How do I calculate overtime?

 Subtract target hours from actual hours.
 If the difference is positive, those are overtime hours.
-This calculator does that automatically.
+The calculation does that automatically.

 How do I calculate the value of overtime?